OUTCOMES from the Anarchive: memory #05

 With that in mind, Anarquivo Negantrópico is an ongoing public art installation for human-non-humans of all ages.
 The work is situated on a residual field and wetland near the grounds of the Gammelgaard Arts and Culture Centre in Herlev, DK.
 The work is a medicinal garden with a water harvesting plant that operates around a paramodular greenhouse.
 As such, it is a public work that looks to transition-away from that anthropocentric, anthropogenic destiny.

-Neganthropic Anarchive is one of three final components that define my practise-based PhD work titled ‘Breathtaking Greenhouse Parastructures’ for the Konst Teknik Design (KTD) joint doctoral programme by Konstfack / KTH (Stockholm, to be published in late 2019).
+Neganthropic Anarchive is one of three final components that define my practise-based PhD work titled ‘Breathtaking Greenhouse Parastructures’ for the Konst Teknik Design (KTD) joint doctoral programme by Konstfack / KTH (Stockholm, 2020).

 I (Luis Berríos-Negrón, Puerto Rico, 1971) am an artist working on social pedestals in collaboration with my partner, curator Maria Kamilla Larsen and our daughter Freia Pilar.

 For more information please visit the Anarchive’s Ledger here.

 We are fans of Maria Benedetti and her traditional and biomedicinal

 practices in Puerto Rico (see Botanicultura), Solcelle, Ole Dahl and Palle Flensted at www.vandrøring.dk, of Thomas Juul-Heider and his Naturcenter Kildegården in Herlev, Naturplanteskolen, www.waterjournal.org, www.tryllehaven.dk, of Extinction Rebellion, of Alexandria Ocasio-Cortez, and of Greta Thunberg.